cartographer-project/cartographer_ros/docs/source/assets_writer.rst

    # Finish the first trajectory.
 No further data will be accepted on it.
    rosservice call /finish_trajectory 0

-   # Ask Cartographer to serialize its current state into ~/ros/output.pbstream
+   # Ask Cartographer to serialize its current state.
-   rosservice call /write_state output.pbstream
+   rosservice call /write_state ${HOME}/Downloads/b3-2016-04-05-14-14-00.bag.pbstream

 Now we run the assets writer with the `sample configuration file`_ for the 3D backpack: